-There's not much difference between a fresh or frozen turkey.
+In reality, there's not much difference between a fresh or frozen turkey.
 Fresh is more convenient if you're pushed for time, but will cost more per pound than frozen.
 Fresh turkeys may occasionally have ice crystals (from being refrigerated and transported at very cold temperatures) that will need to thaw.
-When selecting a turkey, keep in mind that two smaller turkeys may serve your needs better than one large.
+As long as you're thinking ahead and allot enough time for the turkey to thaw, a frozen turkey should do the trick.

-WATCH: How to Carve a Turkey
+How To Thaw a Frozen Turkey

 Thaw a frozen turkey in the refrigerator in its original wrap.
 Place it on a tray or pan to catch any drips.
 Allow two to three days for an 8- to 12-pound turkey; a 12- to 16-pounder will require three to four days.

 To thaw the bird in less time, place the turkey in its unopened bag in a large container, and cover it with cold water.
 Change the water every 30 minutes to keep it cold (and safe).
 This will thaw an 8- to 12-pound turkey in four to six hours, while a 12- to 16-pound turkey takes six to nine hours.

 How To Prepare a Turkey for Cooking

 You'll want to start preparing the turkey at least 4 hours before you plan to serve dinner; the cooking time, however, depends on the size of your turkey.
 While the turkey may only take 3 hours to cook, you have to factor in time for it to stand before and after roasting.